Brexit poised to become reality — after Britain’s final, mad dash to the finish line

-Then the legislation was whisked off to the House of Lords, where it was expected to be approved before the queen gives her assent late Wednesday or in early Thursday.
+Then the legislation was whisked off to the House of Lords, where it was expected to be approved before the queen gives her assent late Wednesday or early Thursday.

-The legislation is called the European Union (Future Relationship) Bill, essentially an 80-page version of the post-Brexit trade and security deal agreed upon on Christmas Eve, which is 1,246 pages.
+The legislation is called the European Union (Future Relationship) Bill, essentially an 80-page version of the post-Brexit trade and security deal agreed upon Christmas Eve, which is 1,246 pages.
 Few nonexperts have read that opus, with most relying on the various cheat-sheets in circulation that summarize the deal in a few columns assessing “wins” and “losses” for either side.

 On Wednesday morning, European Commission President Ursula von der Leyen signed the document in Brussels before it was taken aboard a Royal Air Force jet for delivery to British Prime Minister Boris Johnson.

 “It has been a long road.
 It’s time now to put Brexit behind us.
-Our future is made in Europe,” Von der Leyen tweeted, along with a picture of her holding the treaty.
+Our future is made in Europe,” von der Leyen tweeted, along with a picture of her holding the treaty.
 The E.U. legislature in Brussels also will need to vote on the deal, but it will do so in the new year after “provisionally” backing it for now.

-The flurry of developments on Wednesday marked a shift from the rancor that long filled the Palace of Westminster over the Brexit imbroglio, when Conservative rebels in the House of Commons attacked their own prime minister, Theresa May, who was eventually tossed out of 10 Downing Street.
+The flurry of developments Wednesday marked a shift from the rancor that long filled the Palace of Westminster over the Brexit imbroglio, when Conservative rebels in the House of Commons attacked their own prime minister, Theresa May, who was eventually tossed out of 10 Downing Street.

-In quick order, the lawmakers debated — made speeches — via video link from their homes, as most of England is in a strict Tier 4 lockdown because a mutated variant of the coronavirus is surging out of control here, threatening to overwhelm ambulance services, hospitals and ICUs.
+In quick order, the lawmakers debated — made speeches — via video link from their homes, as most of Britain is in a strict Tier 4 lockdown because a mutated variant of the coronavirus is surging out of control here, threatening to overwhelm ambulance services, hospitals and ICUs.

-The U.K. on Wednesday recorded 981 deaths, the highest number since April, and 50,023 new coronavirus cases.
+Britain on Wednesday recorded 981 deaths, the highest number since April, and 50,023 new coronavirus cases.

 Speaking to a mostly empty House of Commons, Johnson said that with the coming of Brexit on New Year’s Day, Britain was going to “open a new chapter in our national story, striking free-trade deals around the world and reasserting global Britain as a liberal, outward-looking force for good.”